If you have a landlord-tenant question that you would like to have addressed on this page, please contact the Tacoma Office at tacoma@walandlord.com

 How does a landlord serve a rental notice to their tenants?

-Either the landlord or someone over the age of 18 must attempt personal service first.
+Either the landlord or someone over the age of 18 must attempt personal service FIRST.
 This requires going to the rental property and serving the adult tenants (age 18 +) with a hard copy of the notice.
 If only one tenant answers the door and the landlord has more than one tenant to serve, then they can hand the one tenant all the notices that were meant for the other tenants.
-NOTE: If the tenants are not home and were unable to be personally served, then the notices must be posted on their door AND mailed within the same county as the rental property.
+NOTE: If the tenants are not home and personal service was NOT accomplished, then the notices must be posted on their door (or in a conspicuous place) AND mailed (certified mail - until June 11th 2026, Regular mail after June 11th) within Washington State.
+Please note, each adult tenant (age 18 +) must receive a hard copy of the notice.

 What if the landlord lives out of state and can't serve the notices?